‘We the People’ at heart of White House holiday decorations

 Hanging from the fireplace in the State Dining Room are the Biden family Christmas stockings.

-“Mirrored ornaments and reflective surfaces ensure that visitors can see themselves in the décor, noting that the strength of our country — the Soul of our Nation — comes from ‘We the People,’” the White House said.

-As part of Joining Forces, her White House initiative to support military families, Jill Biden will be joined by National Guard leaders from across the country, as well as National Guard families.
+As part of Joining Forces, her White House initiative to support military families, Jill Biden was joined by National Guard leaders from across the country, as well as National Guard families.
 Her late son, Beau Biden, was a major in the Delaware Army National Guard.

+She met before the event with children from National Guard families, telling them she wanted to hear their stories because “you have served right alongside of your parents and you deserve to have your courage, and your sacrifice, recognized, too.”

-The White House noted that the holiday guide book visitors will receive was designed by Daria Peoples, an African American children’s book author who lives in Las Vegas.
+The White House noted that the holiday guide book given to visitors was designed by Daria Peoples, an African American children’s book author who lives in Las Vegas.
 Peoples is a former elementary school teacher who has written and illustrated a series of picture books to support children of color, including those who have experienced race-based trauma.